GarySimons/Gary_Simons/README.md

 ## Features

 ### Navigation bar
-**This holds all the links to the sections of the site: Logo (home button), home, about, projects and contact.** This allows the user to navigate quickly to the relevant section.
-The Navigation bar is always visible when you are on the site, allowing for easy navigation to any part, no matter where you first land.
-The home button and logo will take you right back to the landing page where you can get your bearings and start your journey.
+**This holds all the links to the sections of the site:** Logo (home button), home, about, projects and contact.
+This allows the user to navigate quickly to the relevant section.
+The **navigation bar** is always visible when you are on the site, allowing for easy navigation to any part, no matter where you first land.
+The **home button and logo** will take you right back to the **home page** where you can get your bearings and start your journey.

 ### Home
 This is the first page a user comes to and it has to make a big impact.
 It has the job of informing the user as to what sort of site this is and to entice them to move further and engage with it.
 It opens with **strong simple white typography** on a plain grey background.
 Having a big name announces very quickly who the site is about.
-The tag line underneath then gives more context and explains what they do. **A beautiful illustration on a bird holding a card with </> on it symbolizes delevering code.** A tasteful about me link invites them to enter the site and takes the user straight to the **about** page where they can learn a bit more.
+The tag line underneath then gives more context and explains what they do. **A beautiful illustration on a bird holding a card with </> on it symbolizes delevering code.** A tasteful **about me** link invites them to enter the website and takes the user straight to the **about page** where they can learn a bit more.

 ### About
-**The about page shows some of the key information about me.** There is a brief introduction to me and the things I stand for.
+The about page shows some of the **key information about me.** There is a brief introduction to me and the things I stand for.
 Below that are two panels.
 One showing **my skills** with an easy to understand progress bar showing my proficiency level in a graphic way.
 The other shows my **relevant education and qualifications.** Below them is a panel containing links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV**.

 ### Projects
-**The projects page highlighs some of the work I have been doing.** Each project is in a coloured panel with the website showing in a graphic line drawing of a laptop.
+The projects page highlighs some of the **work I have been doing.** Each project is in a coloured panel with the website showing in a graphic line drawing of a laptop.
 A **view button** under each title opens a **large modal** with larger images of a laptop, tablet and phone.
-There is a short description of the site, a list of programs and languages used and a link to the **live website.** This gives the user an insite into the thinking behind the site and the way it was built.
+There is a short description of the website, a list of programs and languages used and a link to the **live website.** This gives the user an insight into the thinking behind the site and the way it was built.
 They can see how it displays on different devices, and then link to the website to see for themselves.
-I used two websites that I have built as **Milestone Projects** and made two **fake website homepages** to show how it would work with more.
+I used the two websites that I have built as **Milestone Projects** and made two **fake website homepages** to show how it would work with more.

 ### Contact
-The contact page simply holds an **email for for users to fill in and contact me.** I kept the wording on the page very **inviting and conversational** to help the user feel more at ease and give a **friendly vibe.** At the bottom of this page is the footer, which again holds links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV.** It has a copyright sign off and a link to the **'hidden' admin page.**
+The contact page simply holds an **form for for users to fill in and contact me.** I kept the wording on the page very **inviting and conversational** to help the user feel more at ease and give a **friendly vibe.** At the bottom of this page is the footer, which again holds links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV.** It has a copyright sign off and a link to the **'hidden' admin page.**

 ### Admin
 The admin page is the **interface with the MongoDB database.** It shows a panel showing the **stored data.** Beside each of the listings are two buttons, **edit** and **delete.** Below is a **add new skill** button.

 #### Edit
-The **edit button** opend a new page where it shows the data that you've clicked on in a form that allows for them to be edited.
-Below are a save changes button with sends the updated data to MongoDB, and a **back to skills button** which takes you back to the list of skills on the **admin** page.
+The **edit button** opened a new page where it shows the data that you've clicked on in a form that allows for them to be edited.
+Below are a **save changes button** with sends the updated data to **MongoDB**, and a **back to skills button** which takes you back to the list of skills on the **admin page.**

 #### Delete
 The **delete button** on the page is actually a button that opens a **modal** that acts as a safety net.
 The message on the modal asks the question **'are you sure you want to delete this skill? once you press this button it's gone for good!'** There are then two buttons **'yes. i'm sure'** which is actually the **'real'** delete button that is wired up to remove the data.
 The other button **'no. keep it'** takes the user safely back to the **admin** page with no harm done.

 #### Add
 The **add skills button** opens a page with a form that needs to be filled in with a new skill and new proficiency level.
 The form has placeholder text to prompt the correct way to inpurt the data.
 There is a **add skill button** which adds that skill and level to the MongoDB database.
 Again there is a **back to skills button** which takes you back to the list of skills on the **admin** page.
-All the buttons on the site share common styles wit two different widths.
-All the changes made in these panels are reflected in the information on the **about** page.
+All the buttons on the website share common styles with two different widths.
+All the changes made in these panels are reflected in the information on the **about page.**

 ### Favicon
-The site has a **Favicon** to visually show the user where the site is in their open tabs.
-It uses the **GS logo** from the nav bar on the same grey background to tie it together.
+The website has a **Favicon** to visually show the user where the site is in their open tabs.
+It uses the **GS logo** from the navigation bar on the same grey background to tie it together.

 ![IMG](/static/images/birdreadmesmall.png)